undergrad-partner-school

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at The University of Kansas was 17:1: that means 17 students per one teacher.
-The total number of faculty teaching at the institution is 1,566.
-Out of that number, there were 930 men and 636 women.
+The faculty of this school consists of 1,824 members, according to the most recent data reported.
+Out of that number, there were 1,034 male and 790 female faculty members.

 Student Population Diversity Graph